xxradar/aws_tf_githubactions_demo/readme.md

 - Go to your Account -> Settings ->  Developer Settings
 - Create a **Personal access tokens (classic)**
 - Provide a **Note**, and check **repo** and **workflow** and save
-- Copy the token and store for later use, it looks like **ghp_tpIU18........7lP19DtqZ**.
+- Copy the token and store for later use, it looks like **ghp_tpIU18........7lP19DtqZ**. <br>
   Keep it secure, because it grants access to your Github account.

 ### 2. Infracost
 We'll use Infracost as an example and API integration to demonstrate a CI/CD workflow